zappascout/devil_notes-sources/docs/notes_10_devil.md

 ###193
 ==Mark "they trust me, dumb fucks" Zuckerberg==:
-For an inventory of this and other windows onto the Zuckerberg "soul" see "['Embarrassing And Damaging' Zuckerberg IMs Confirmed By Zuckerberg, The New Yorker][soul]," *Business Insider*, September 13, 2010.
+For an inventory of this and other windows onto Zuckerberg's reptilian soul see "['Embarrassing And Damaging' Zuckerberg IMs Confirmed By Zuckerberg, The New Yorker][soul]," *Business Insider*, September 13, 2010.
 [soul]:https://www.businessinsider.com/embarrassing-and-damaging-zuckerberg-ims-confirmed-by-zuckerberg-the-new-yorker-2010-9?op=1

 ###194